dhellmann/pymotw/PyMOTW/zipimport/index.rst

 :Purpose: Load Python code from inside ZIP archives.
 :Python Version: 2.3 and later

-The zipimport module implements the zipimporter class, which can be used to find and load Python modules inside ZIP archives.
-The zipimporter supports the "import hooks" API specified in :pep:`302`; this is how Python Eggs work.
+The :mod:`zipimport` module implements the :class:`zipimporter` class, which can be used to find and load Python modules inside ZIP archives.
+The :class:`zipimporter` supports the "import hooks" API specified in :pep:`302`; this is how Python Eggs work.

-You probably won't need to use the zipimport module directly, since it is possible to import directly from a ZIP archive as long as that archive appears in your sys.path.
+You probably won't need to use the :mod:`zipimport` module directly, since it is possible to import directly from a ZIP archive as long as that archive appears in your :ref:`sys.path <sys-path>`.
 However, it is interesting to see the features available.

 Example
 =======

 For the examples this week, I'll reuse some of the code from last week's discussion of zipfile to create an example ZIP archive containing some Python modules.
 If you are experimenting with the sample code on your system, run ``zipimport_make_example.py`` before any of the rest of the examples.
-It will create a ZIP archive containing all of the modules in the zipimport example directory, along with some test data needed for the code below.
+It will create a ZIP archive containing all of the modules in the example directory, along with some test data needed for the code below.

 .. include:: zipimport_make_example.py
     :literal: